aceres/cas-fee-project2-af/doc/configuration.md

 [Firebase Auth AngularFire2](https://alligator.io/angular/firebase-authentication-angularfire2/)

-### Style with primeNG
+#### Style with primeNG

-Note: No primeNG anymore!
-We use ngx-bootstrap for our project
+:exclamation: Note: No primeNG anymore!
+We use ngx-bootstrap for our project instead.

 The file: angular-cli.json